firesharkstudios/butterfly-server/docs/README.md

 The above C# code...
 - Creates a Memory [database](#accessing-a-database) with a single *todo* table
 - Defines a [Web API](#creating-a-web-api) to insert and delete *todo* records
+- Defines a [Subscription API](#creating-a-subscription-api) to subscribe to a *todos* subscription

+Clients are expected to...
-- Defines a [Subscription API](#creating-a-subscription-api) to subscribe to a *todos* channel that retrieves all *todo* records **and** any changes to the *todo* records
+- Use the subscription API to subscribe to the *todos* subscription to get a list of all initial *todo* records and any changes to the *todo* records
+- Use the defined web API to insert and delete *todo* records

 See [Todo Server](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Todo.Server) for the working server code.

 ## The Client

-Now, let's see how a client might interact with this server using the Butterfly Client (`npm install butterfly-client`).
+Now, let's see how a client might interact with this server using the [Butterfly Client](#butterfly-client) javascript library.

-First, the client should maintain an open WebSocket to the server by using the *WebSocketChannelClient* class...
+First, the client should use [WebSocketChannelClient](#websocketchannelclient) to maintain an open WebSocket to the server...

 ```js
 let channelClient = new WebSocketChannelClient({